commit365/typescript-for-beginners/README.md

-# TypeScript: From Zero to Hero
+# TypeScript: From Zero to Mastery

 Welcome to the TypeScript for Beginners course!
 This course is designed to take you from a complete beginner to a proficient TypeScript developer.
 You'll learn the fundamentals of TypeScript, explore advanced features, and apply your knowledge in real-world projects.